Roof load and roof box - rules, weight and driving behavior

 • Increase following distance and brake earlier

-• Avoid sudden evasive maneuvers and lane changes
+• Avoid sudden evasive moves and lane changes

 Checklist before departure